The Best Food Shows to Binge Watch

 I’ll Bring the Wine with Nederburg

-Nederburg’s I’ll Bring the Wine, takes viewers on a journey of ‘South Africa’s cultures, people and tastes’ while reimagining local favourite dishes.
+Nederburg’s I’ll Bring the Wine, takes viewers on a journey of ‘South Africa’s cultures, people and tastes’ while reimagining local favourites.
 Legendary South African chef, food writer and restaurateur, Karen Dudley, hosts the show.
-Her spellbinding voice and effortless charm immediately draw you in; the ease of conversation and diverse range of topics explored by featured experts make this a riveting watch.
+Her spellbinding narration and effortless charm immediately draw you in; the ease of conversation and diverse range of topics explored by featured experts make this a riveting watch.

 The five-part YouTube series features some of the nation’s culinary pioneers, including acclaimed chef of Emazulwini Restaurant, Mmabatho Molefe, and molecular biologist/Afro ice cream extraordinaire, Tapiwa Guzha.